thinreports/thinreports-basic-editor/doc/TRANSLATION.md

 There are translation files in `src/locales/*.js`.

-Copy the `en.js` and create a translation file with a name like `xx.js` for your language:
+Copy the `en.js` and create a translation file with a name like `xx.js` for your language code:

     % cp en.js xx.js

+Note: Please refer to [this site](https://developers.google.com/+/web/api/supported-languages) for language code.

 Modify the `xx.js` as follows: